This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

 Stingray City is a shallow sandbar located in the North Sound, a large bay on Grand Cayman.
 Visited by dozens of tame and inquisitive stingrays, it is the top Cayman Islands attraction, and one of the most famous snorkeling spots in the Caribbean.
 On the sandbank, in 2 to 4ft of water, visitors are allowed to feed, touch and pet these huge and fascinating fish.
-Despite the site being crowded and controversial because of rays feeding, it offers a unique experience.
+Despite the site being crowded and controversial because of rays feeding, it offers a unique experience to those who wish to visit Stingray City.

 Southern stingrays at Stingray City